adermanjr/adermanjr/README.md

 ### Hi there 👋

-🌱 Then you will know the truth, and the truth will set you free. <i>John 8.32</i>
+🌱 <i>Then you will know the truth, and the truth will set you free</i>.
+John 8.32

 <!--
 **adermanjr/adermanjr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.